jefdewitt/mundana-theme-jekyll/_posts/2021-11-28-attitude-matters.md

 It’s up to us to decide how we interpret and respond to what we experience.

 Positivity isn’t taught in schools.
 It’s learned.
-And although it’s considered a soft skill, it’s pretty hard to keep up.
+And although it’s considered a _soft_ _skill_, it’s pretty hard to keep up.
 Having thick skin is helpful.
 But embracing positivity is more than not letting the bad stuff in.
-It’s seeing the good in the bad.
-It’s seeing adversity as the teacher.
+It’s _seeing the good in the bad_.
+It’s viewing adversity as the teacher.

 How do you view positivity?